island-lang/island-lang.github.io/README.md

 ```
 `inputIsNegative` will receive `true` if `input` is greater or equal to 0 and `false` otherwise.
 Consequently, `result` will receive `input * -1` if `inputIsNegative` is true, and `input` otherwise.

 An alternate rule for `result`, for the case where `inputIsNegative == false`, ensures the compiler can unconditionally determine that `result` is always knowable when `input` is known.
-When such a complementary rule is not provided, the property may become _conditionally knowable_ and only be used within constrained circumstances.
-This variation is covered at a later section about _conditionally knowable properties_.
+When such a complementary rule is not provided, the property may become _conditionally knowable_ and only be used within constrained circumstances (this variation is covered at a later section about _conditionally knowable properties_).

 You may now realize that the ability to define simple preconditions on the truth-value of Boolean properties opens up the possibility for arbitrarily complex preconditions, since the Boolean property's mapping rules may potentially involve highly sophisticated computations.